Shivanaik11/PARKEASE/README.md

 ## Methodology

-PARKEASE is an automated parking system designed to provide hassle-free parking solutions for users.
-Below is a detailed overview of how PARKEASE operates:

 1. **User Registration:**
    - Registered users visit [parkease.vercel.app](https://parkease.vercel.app) to register by providing their vehicle number, name, and basic details.